Labour promises audit in bid for economic credibility

 With Labour's credibility damaged by the budget deficit it ran up between 1997 and 2010 - which peaked at Britain's largest-ever peacetime overspend of 11.2 percent - Balls took the unprecedented step of inviting an independent budget watchdog to examine Labour's election pledges.

-The announcement comes after a Conservative party paper, citing research by the Treasury, said Labour's already-announced election pledges would require Britain to borrow an additional 28 billion pounds.
+The announcement comes after a Conservative party paper, citing research by the finance ministry, said Labour's already-announced election pledges would require Britain to borrow an additional 28 billion pounds.

 FLAWED RECOVERY